 Oh, the scent!
 It’s no wonder truffles are irresistible.
 Using truffle oil is the least expensive way to add this luxury ingredient to a menu.
-This wonderful Truffle Aioli is yet another riff on fast, fluffy, fuss-free, foolproof Minute Mayo.
-(Link: How to make the best homemade mayonnaise and aioli.)
+This wonderful Truffle Aioli is yet another riff on fast, fluffy, fuss-free, foolproof Minute Mayo and EVOO Mayoli.

 1 large egg, at room temperature

 1/2 cup (250 mL) each: canola oil, truffle oil

 In this order, add egg, garlic, lemon juice, salt, pepper and canola oil to tall, narrow beaker.
 Place blade of immersion blender over yolk, touching bottom of beaker.
 Turn on blender.
 Once streaks of mayonnaise appear at bottom of beaker, slowly pull blender upwards until ingredients are almost emulsified.
 Add truffle oil, turn on blender, quickly pull it upwards until ingredients emulsify into fluffy, cream-coloured mayonnaise, then immediately turn it off.
 Stir in remaining small streaks of oil.